Conditions Depression

 Stressful events, such as the loss of a partner or chronic stress, are likely partially responsible for depression.
 Some types of stress can be reduced.
 Learning how to deal with crises can also lower the risk of depression.
 A person’s social environment also plays an important role.
 People with stable bonds experience depression less often.

-Long-term treatment with medication helps to prevent relapses in people with an increased risk for recurrent depression.
-Another option is long-term psychotherapy.
+Long-term treatment with medication or psychotherapy helps to prevent relapses in people with an increased risk of recurrent depression.
+These two treatments can also be combined.

 How is depression diagnosed?